mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-1.markdown

 $$
 (Notice the inverted numerator vs the Bayes decision rule).
 Hence, the cutoff point $c$ is at $llr = -\theta$.

-TODO: introduce `val pa = AppParameters(p_w1=0.5,Cmiss=25,Cfa=5)`
+### Implementating the Bayes decision Rule
 [minS on Tradeoff object]

-Going back  to the SVM scores used in the CCD plot at the start, we would like to find the Bayes decision criterion $c$ to convert the recognizer into a classifier.
-We will need a few bits in place:
+Going back to the SVM scores used in the CCD plot at the start, we would like to find the Bayes decision criterion $c$ for particular application parameters $\{p(\omega_1), p(\omega_0), \text{Cmiss}, \text{Cfa}\}$.
+The optimal criterion value $\text{c}$ will convert the recognizer into a classifier, which we will apply on simulated data to check that the solution's risk in the right ballpark area.

+The parameters will be stored in a data object called `AppParameters` with the following values `val pa = AppParameters(p_w1=0.5,Cmiss=25,Cfa=5)`.
+Prior probabilities are assumed to be equal missed targets have a cost 5 times higher than missed non-targets.

+We need a few extra bits in place:

-- The histogram counts of scores - the same as the CCD chart - which consists of the 3 vectors below.
-The histogram implementation is not particularly interesting so I don't show it, but it's available in the source code.
+- The histogram counts of scores - the same as the CCD chart - which consists of the 3 vectors below; The histogram implementation is not particularly interesting so I don't show it, but it's available in the source code

 ```scala
 val w0Counts: Row = ... // counts of non-target labels
 val w1Counts: Row = ... // counts of target labels
 val thresh: Row = ... // bins
 ```

-- Common operations applied to sample data density, most of which will come in handy in later sections.
+- Common operations applied to sample data density, most of which will come in handy in later sections

 ```scala
 val proportion: Row => Row = counts => {
     val S = counts.sum.toDouble